NASAPsyche/PSYCHE_IMIS/README.md

 	run these commands:
 			"sudo apt-get install python3-opencv"

 Make sure you have a camera module connected that can be recognized by the Pi.
+As well as i2c.
 	You can make sure it is enabled using: "raspi-config"

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~EXECUTION~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~